FAQs

 It's not uncommon for progress to stall when initial treatments don't fully address the underlying issues or when rehab plans lack the specificity needed for recovery/performance.
 I understand how crucial the right diagnosis and rehab plans are for everyone and can bring a fresh perspective with lateral thinking to reassess your situation, refine your diagnosis, and tailor a rehab plan that's aligned with your competitive goals.
 Together, we'll work to overcome these hurdles so you can return to your sport with confidence and optimal performance.

-5. Do I need a referral to you?
+6. Do I need a referral to you?

 No referral is required to see me at my clinic.
 However, if you've been working with a physiotherapist, osteopath, or GP, having a referral can provide valuable insights into your medical history and current treatments, helping me to better tailor your care.

 Please note that as we are a private clinic, charges apply according to the details provided on our Contact page.
 This ensures you receive personalised and direct care without delays.
+ACC Accredited.

-Part 2 - Perimenopause
+Part 2 - Peri/menopause

-1. What is perimenopause and how long does it last?
+1. What is peri/menopause and how long does it last?

 2. How do I know if my symptoms are perimenopause?